-3. MANAGEMENT IN HOSPITAL:
+3. Investigations:

+The following tests should be carried out:

+Blood:

+Gas (pH, glucose, lactate)

+Ammonia (urgent, free-flowing sample)

+Glucose, Lactate, Urea & electrolytes, Calcium, Phosphate, ALP

+Amylase/ Lipase (if pancreatitis symptoms)

+Full blood count

+Blood spot acylcarnitines

+Urine:

+Ketones (dipstick)

+Other tests:

+As clinically indicated (infection screen, ECG, Echo, CXR, etc.).

+4. Management (fluids and medications):

+Management decisions should be based primarily on the clinical status.

-- If the child is shocked or clearly very ill, consider admission to ITU/ High Dependency. - If admitted to a metabolic/general ward, make a careful clinical assessment including blood pressure and even if the patient does not appear encephalopathic, enter a Glasgow coma score (for details click here).
-This is very important since should the child deteriorate, particularly around the time of a change of shifts, the new team will recognise any change. - The following tests should be considered: - Gas (pH, glucose, lactate). - Ammonia (urgent, free-flowing sample), Glucose, lactate, urea and electrolytes, calcium, phosphate, ALP, Amylase/ lipase (if pancreatitis symptoms), Blood spot acylcarnitines. - Full blood count. - Urine ketones. - Consider other tests as clinically indicated. - The first decision about therapy is whether the child can be treated orally (Section 3.1) or will need intravenous (IV) therapy (Section 3.2).
-If there is any doubt, start IV fluids. - Factors that will influence the decision include: How ill is the child?
-Can they tolerate oral fluids/ medications?
-Have they deteriorated suddenly in the past? - Intravenous fluids are indicated if: the child is unable to tolerate oral fluids, or there is moderate or severe clinical dehydration.
+- The first decision about therapy is whether the child can be treated orally or will need intravenous therapy. - Factors that will influence the decision include: - How ill is the child? - Can they tolerate oral fluids/ medications? - Have they deteriorated suddenly in the past?

-3.1 PATIENT TOLERATING ORAL/ ENTERAL FEEDS:
+Intravenous fluids are indicated if:

+- 1. The child is unable to tolerate oral fluids, or - 2.
+There is moderate or severe clinical dehydration

+4.1 Patient tolerating oral/ enteral feeds:

-If the child is relatively well and not vomiting, oral/enteral fluids may be given.
+If the child is relatively well and not vomiting, oral/ enteral fluids may be given.
 For young children (typically under 2 years) or those who already have enteral feeding tubes, the emergency feed can be given via such tubes.

-FULL ENTERAL EMERGENCY REGIMEN (ER) - GLUCOSE POLYMER SOLUTION

-Use patient's own ER recipe wherever possible.
-If not available, then use age-based recipe:

-- Click Here for Emergency Regimen for Age ≤ 1 year (10% carbohydrate) - Click Here for Emergency Regimen for Age 1- 2 years (15% carbohydrate) - Click Here for Emergency Regimen for Age 2-9 years (20% carbohydrate) - Click Here for Emergency Regimen for Age ≥ 10 years (25% carbohydrate)

-If ER products not available, use IV guidelines.

-Oral rehydration solutions are low in carbohydrate and not suitable

-Emergency regimen administration

-- Give feeding volume for body weight (see recipe) - Feed orally: 2 hourly day and night - If fluid requirements not met, administer continuously by tube. - If vomits switch to intravenous fluids (Section 3.2). - Administer bolus or continuous tube feed, without delay for a maximum of 24-36 hours - Introduce usual diet/feeds as soon as clinically stable
+Full enteral emergency regimen - glucose polymer solution Use patient's own ER recipe wherever possible.
+If not available, then use age-based recipe: Click Here f or Emergency Regimen for Age ≤ 1 year (10% carbohydrate) or Emergency Regimen for Age 1- 2 years (15% carbohydrate) or Emergency Regimen for Age 2-9 years (20% carbohydrate) or Emergency Regimen for Age ≥ 10 years (25% carbohydrate) If ER products not available, use IV guidelines.
+Oral rehydration solutions are low in carbohydrate and not suitable Emergency regimen administration Give feedin g volume for body weight (see recipe) Feed orally: 2 hourly day and night If not tolera ted or fluid requirements not met, administer continuously by ut delay.
+If vomits - consider switch to intravenous fluids. tube, witho Administer bolus or continuous tube feed, without delay for a maximum o t 24-36 hours Introduce u sual diet/feeds as soon as clinically stable Medications Antipyretics as clinically indicated Consider an itiemetic such as ondansetron.
+Give the chi Troat any in lid's usual medications if not vomiting.
+Treat any if Treat const inection (which increases propionate absorption from the gut) Drug (enteral) Doses in ill natients 100 - 200 mg/kg/day in 4 divided doses Metronidazole 7.5 mg/kg (max dose 400 mg) three times daily Seek specialist help if uncertain about management.
+Contact the child's Contact the child's specialist metabolic team and dietitian for further advice on the ER and introduction of usual diet/feeds

-Medications

-- Antipyretics: as clinically indicated - Consider antiemetic such as ondansetron. - Give the child's usual medications if not vomiting. - Treat any constipation (increases propionate absorption from the gut) or infection.

-Drug (enteral) Doses in ill patients Levocarnitine 100 - 200 mg/kg/day in 4 divided doses Metronidazole 7.5 mg/kg (max dose 400 mg) three times daily

-Seek specialist help if uncertain about management.

-Contact the child's specialist metabolic team and dietitian for further advice on the ER and re-introduction of usual diet/feeds

-3.2 PATIENT REQUIRES INTRAVENOUS THERAPY:
+BIMDG guideline - Propionic acidaemia

+4.2 Patient requires intravenous therapy:

-If the child is unwell and not tolerating oral/enteral feeds, start IV fluids.
+If the child is unwell and not tolerating oral/ enteral feeds: